hedgeserv/ember-table-addon-demo-app/README.md

 Parameter [Path]:

 * If you use it by local, path should equal your project parent path.
-Such as "~/GitHubProject/HedgeServ" (Note: ember-table-addon and ember-table-addon-demo-app should in same folder)
+Such as "~/GitHubProject/HedgeServ" (Note: ember-table and ember-table-addon-demo-app should in same folder)

 * If you use it by Jenkins, path should equal Jenkins project parent path.
 Such as "/Users/hedgebeijing/.jenkins/workspace"